riboseinc/jekyll-theme-open-project/README.md

 ### Getting started with Ruby and Jekyll

-The currently recommended Ruby version is 2.6, it’s known to not work under 2.3 and it hasn’t been tested on newer versions.
+The currently recommended Ruby version is 2.6.
 (In case you aren’t using Ruby often, the easiest way to install one may be with RVM.)

 The currently recommended Jekyll version is 3 or newer (read about [Jekyll installation](https://jekyllrb.com/docs/#instructions)).

+Note: this theme is known to not work with Ruby older than 2.3, and hasn’t been tested on newer versions.

 ### Start new Jekyll site